 First, undergraduate students or those attending graduate school (for advanced level courses) who can transfer the credits to their own institutions.
 Those attending universities with high tuition fees will realize substantial savings given the cost of our program.
-Regarding credits and transferring them to your own institution, please see the information following the list of courses in this page.

 Second, high school juniors and seniors who will be applying to college.
 Attending a program such as ours adds to the strength of the application, not to mention they can also transfer the credits once they have been accepted to college.

-Third, adults who wish to take advantage of everything a vacation in Greece has to offer but also seek intellectual stimulation but also use the program as a springboard to visit other locations in Greece.
+Third, adults who wish to take advantage of everything a vacation in Greece has to offer, seek intellectual stimulation but also use the program as a springboard to visit other locations in Greece.
 Adults do not have to participate in the grading requirements of the course by taking exams nor do they have to claim the credits, if they so choose.

-Finally, we offer a discounted price for room and board, and the excursions to those who escort one of our students but do not wish to register for a course themselves (please see the registration page).
+Finally, we offer a discounted price for room and board as well as the excursions to those who escort one of our students but do not wish to register for a course themselves (please see the registration page).

 COURSE CREDITS AND CREDIT TRANSFERS